Roaa94/movies_app/README.md

 ├── main.dart
 └── movies_app.dart
 ```

+* `main.dart` file has services initialization code and wraps the root `MoviesApp` with a `ProviderScope`
+* `movies_app.dart` has the root `MaterialApp` and fetches the TMDB configs necessary to generate links for the images of the TMDB API endpoints inside the app
 * The `core` folder contains code shared across features
     * `configs` contain general styles (colors, themes & text styles)
     * `services` abstract app-level services with their implementations